DoctorMcKay/node-steam-user/README.md

         - `machineAuthToken` - Specify if you are logged into an account with email Steam Guard and you have a valid machien token
 		- `authCode` - Specify if you are using an email Steam Guard code.
 		- `twoFactorCode` - Specify if you are using a TOTP two-factor code (required if your account has 2FA enabled).
-		- `rememberPassword` - Specify if you want to get a login key for subsequent logins.
 		- `logonID` - Defaults to 0 if not specified.
 		- `machineName` - Defaults to empty string if not specified.
 		- `clientOS` - Defaults to an auto-detected value if not specified.
 	- These properties must not be provided:
-		- `loginKey`
-		- `webLogonToken`
-		- `steamID`
-- Individually using account name and login key **[(deprecated and possibly non-functional)](#login-key-deprecation)**
-	- These properties are required:
-		- `accountName`
-		- `loginKey`
-	- These properties are optional:
-		- `rememberPassword` - Specify if you want to get a new login key for subsequent logins.
-		- `logonID` - Defaults to 0 if not specified.
-		- `machineName` - Defaults to empty string if not specified.
-		- `clientOS` - Defaults to an auto-detected value if not specified.
-	- These properties must not be provided:
-		- `password`
-        - `machineAuthToken`
-		- `authCode`
-		- `twoFactorCode`
 		- `webLogonToken`
 		- `steamID`
 - Individually using account name and [client logon token obtained from the web](https://github.com/DoctorMcKay/node-steamcommunity/wiki/SteamCommunity#getclientlogontokencallback) (deprecated)